wacncontent/CustomizeTool/addCommentOutput/articles/search/search-what-is-azure-search.md

 ##See it in action

 Watch our videos to learn about scenarios and capabilities.
-Visit [Azure Search: tutorials, video demos, and samples](search-video-demo-tutorial-list.md) for links to video content.
+Visit [Azure Search: tutorials, video demos, and <!-- deleted by customization samples](/documentation/articles/search-video-demo-tutorial-list) --><!-- keep by customization: begin --> samples](search-video-demo-tutorial-list.md) <!-- keep by customization: end --> for links to video content.

 ##Feature drilldown